pavlovtech/WebReaper/README.md

 # <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> WebReaper

-Declarative extensible web scraper written in C# with focused web crawler, which means it visits only what you tell it to visit.
+Declarative extensible web scraper in C# with focused web crawler.
+Crawl any site and parse any data, save structed result to file, DB, API, etc.

 :exclamation: This is work in progres!
 API is not stable and will change.